 The most important gear list theme or idea I want to stress is that you need to go lightweight.
 Take the essentials and leave the rest at home.
 Many will suggest a base weight of no more than 10% of your bodyweight, which is something I tend to agree with.
 A very reasonable target for all pilgrims should be in the 12-20lbs window.

 Keep in mind that the Camino is not a backcountry experience, and as such, gear items like tents, camp kitchens, cold weather sleeping bags, and high capacity backpacks are not necessary.
 The gear you’ll find in this post is structured on the gear foundations of long distance day hikers and thru-hikers.

-*The recommendations were last updated March of 2017.
+*The recommendations were last updated January of 2020.

 Your choice of footwear will be the most important gear decision you make.
 This decision will be a part of every step you take.
 Here are three key things to look for:

 - Comfort and Fit– In my opinion comfort is the key factor.
 What works for one foot, may not work for another.
 If you have a pair of shoes/boots that have worked for you in the past, stick with it.
 I prefer to have a thumb width of space at the front of my shoes to allow for foot swelling and down hill movement.
 In the heel, make sure to have a secure fit.
 If your foot is moving in the rear, you are guaranteed to have blisters at some point on the Camino.
 Many shoe specialty stores (I like REI) will help you with all of this.
 Don’t be afraid to ask questions!